State of Wisconsin

 27.6.4.2 Assignment of Nursing Home and Hospital Insurance Payments

 All members must cooperate in providing Third Party Liability (TPLThird Party Liability.
-The obligation a third party (not Wisconsin Medicaid or the Medicaid member) has to pay the bills for a Medicaid member’s medical services.) coverage and access information (9.2 Nursing Home and Hospital Insurance).
-All members must sign over to the State of Wisconsin all their rights to payments from hospital or nursing home insurance (9.2.2 Assignment).
+The obligation a third party (not Wisconsin Medicaid or the Medicaid member) has to pay the bills for a Medicaid member’s medical services.) coverage and access information (see Section 9.2 Nursing Home and Hospital Insurance).
+All members must sign over to the State of Wisconsin all their rights to payments from hospital or nursing home insurance (see Section 9.2.2 Assignment).
 Terminate eligibility for any individual that will not cooperate in:

 1. Providing TPL coverage and access information.